 - Research on Social & Behavioral Aspects of Health (8 weeks)

 - Ethical Aspects of Clinical Research (8 weeks)

 - Clinical Research Design Workshop (12 weeks)

 Advanced Courses for Master’s Program (at McGovern Medical School)

-Using Research to Inform Health Care Policy and Practice ( Fall 2017)
+Using Research to Inform Health Care Policy and Practice (required, Fall 2021)

 Additional Elective Courses